Why Are Dock Workers Striking?

 Commentary

-And yet here we are, facing a potentially devastating strike in ports on the East and Gulf Coast.
+And yet here we are, facing a potentially devastating strike in ports on the East and Gulf coasts.
 For the first time since 1977, the International Longshoremen’s Association is holding out for much higher wages and better benefits.

-Even a week-long strike will result in pileups of cartons and goods, driving down supplies, stressing retail, and sending prices higher.
+Even a week-long strike will result in pileups of shipping containers and goods, driving down supplies, stressing retail, and sending prices higher.
 A longer strike could lead to much worse, including grave shortages followed by possible rationing.
-The Democrats want management to give in while the Republicans favor using federal law (Taft-Hartley, a bad law designed to fix other bad laws) to force everyone back to work.
+The Democrats want management to give in while the Republicans favor using federal law (Taft–Hartley, a bad law designed to fix other bad laws) to force everyone back to work.

 This could end quickly or be drawn out for months.
 Given the election-dominated environment, the drama at the ports could easily be deployed as theater.
-A quick reopening would certainly help the party in power which would take credit.
+A quick reopening would certainly help the party in power, which would take credit.
 An extended closure could be a political disaster and make a case for the insurgents that the economy is fragile and failing.

 The larger question concerns why this is happening just now.
 Decades have gone by with smooth operations at the ports with no snags, and now suddenly we have legions of furious workers demanding a new long-term contract that would push their wages much higher.

 There are major factors and minor ones.
 The major factor is inflation.
 The wages of workers have simply not kept up with inflation.
-They are flat today relative to 2019 once adjusted for inflation.
+They are flat today relative to 2019, once adjusted for inflation.
 But to adjust something by inflation requires an accurate reading of the data, which the Bureau of Labor Statistics has not provided.

 (Data: Federal Reserve Economic Data (FRED), St. Louis Fed; Chart: Jeffrey A. Tucker)